Understanding Common Reasons for eTA Rejection

 Common reasons for rejection include incomplete or incorrect documentation, insufficient financial proof, lack of a clear travel purpose, and inconsistencies between the application form and supporting documents.
 To avoid rejection, ensure that your application is complete, all information is accurate, and your supporting documents align with your stated travel purpose.

-If your visa is rejected, you can submit an appeal by addressing the specific reasons outlined in the rejection notice.
+If your eTA is rejected, you can submit an appeal by addressing the specific reasons outlined in the rejection notice.
 This may include providing additional documentation or clarifications.
 You’ll need to submit a formal appeal letter along with supporting documents to the South Korean embassy or consulate.
 It’s crucial to follow the embassy’s instructions regarding the appeal process and submission timelines.

-- A completed and signed visa application form.
+- A completed and signed eTA application form.

 - A valid passport with at least six months of validity beyond your intended stay.